 You can enjoy Buffalo wings and burgers with draft beers from 25 dirhams and you can participate in their trivia night which attracts people from all over.
 And if you’re the sporty type, you can catch major sporting events at the Café too.

-If you want camel burger like you never had it, here’s the place to go.
-While you won’t get alcohol here, the atmosphere and great food more than makes up for it.
+If you want a camel burger like you never had it, here’s the place to go.
+While you won’t get alcohol here, the atmosphere and great food more than makeup for it.

 You can enjoy performances from Gnawa musicians and even throw a few dance steps of your own if you feel like it.
 The Café is also a great place to learn a bit about Moroccan culture as they offer stories about their culture in English.